Beltane: Modern era

-Bho thonn gu tonn, agus bonn gach steallt.
-(From wave to wave, and base of waterfall.)

 Bonfires

 Bonfires continued to be a key part of the festival in the modern era.
-All hearth fires and candles would be doused before the bonfire was lit, generally on a mountain or hill.
+All hearth fires would be doused before the bonfire was lit, generally on a hill.
 Ronald Hutton writes that "To increase the potency of the holy flames, in Britain at least they were often kindled by the most primitive of all means, of friction between wood."
+This is known as a need-fire, or tein' èiginn in Gaelic.
+It was a sacred fire that could be kindled only with a wooden drill, by a group of certain people (usually nine men), after they had removed all metal and after all other fires in the area had been doused.
+Nineteenth-century writers record such fires being kindled at Beltane in the Scottish Highlands, and also in Wales.
+Its flames were believed to guard against sickness, supernatural harm and witchcraft.

-This is known as a need-fire or force-fire.
-In the 19th century, John Ramsay described Scottish Highlanders kindling such a fire at Beltane, which was deemed sacred.
-In the 19th century, the ritual of driving cattle between two fires—as described in Sanas Cormaic almost 1000 years before—was still practised across most of Ireland and in parts of Scotland.
+In the 19th century, cattle were still driven over flames or between two fires—as described in Sanas Cormaic almost 1000 years before—in parts of Ireland and Scotland.
 Sometimes the cattle would be driven around a bonfire or be made to leap over flames or embers.
-The people themselves would do likewise.
+The people themselves did likewise for good luck and protection.
 On the Isle of Man, people ensured that the smoke blew over them and their cattle.

-When the bonfire had died down, people would daub themselves with its ashes and sprinkle it over their crops and livestock.
+When the bonfire died down, people would daub themselves with its ashes and sprinkle it over their crops and livestock.
 Burning torches from the bonfire would be taken home, carried around the house or boundary of the farmstead, and used to re-light the hearth.
 From these rituals, it is clear that the fire was seen as having protective powers.
-Similar rituals were part of May Day or Midsummer customs in other parts of the British Isles and mainland Europe.
+Similar rituals were part of May Day or Midsummer customs in some other parts of the British Isles and mainland Europe.
 Frazer believed the fire rituals are a kind of imitative or sympathetic magic.
 He suggests they were meant to mimic the Sun and "ensure a needful supply of sunshine for men, animals, and plants", as well as to symbolically "burn up and destroy all harmful influences".